gem/oq-engine/doc/engine/What's-new.md

 huge performance benefit, especially for continental scale calculation with tens or hundreds of thousand of sites.

-7. The storage of the results in the datastore has been significantly improved.
-In particular a lots of outputs that previosly were stored as pickled Python objects are now being stored as proper HDF5 arrays.
+5. The storage of the results in the datastore has been significantly improved.
+There is now a serialization protocol to and from HDF5: thanks to that several pickled objects have been removed from the datastore and replace with proper arrays.
+Among them:
-Specifically, the datastore contains the following new arrays, previously only pickled:

-   sitecol: contains the hazard sites and their parameters
-   assetcol: contains the exposure
+   -*sitecol*: contains the hazard sites and their parameters -*assetcol*: contains the exposure
-   riskmodel: contains the vulnerability/fragility functions
+   -*riskmodel*: contains the vulnerability/fragility functions

-However the HDF5 format is still NOT stable and actually is guaranteed to change in the next version.
+6. The HDF5 format is still *not* stable and actually is guaranteed to change in the next version.
 For instance, if you want to write your our routines your our routines to extract/plot the hazard curves or the loss curves from the datastore, you can, but you should be